dhis2/training-docs/content/tracker_use/tg_tracker_capture_android.md

 ![image-20211001132003078](resources/images/tracker_capture_android/image-20211001132003078.png)

-Click on the plus sign than select an org unit in which to register the case into.
+Click on create new button and select an org unit in which to register the case into.
 Select Accept once you have select the org unit.

 ![enrollment_OU](resources/images/tracker_capture_android/select_enrollment_OU.png)